pragyaai/ndna/_llm/FAQ.md

 This method allows precise tracking of how latent alignment deviates generationally due to curvature-induced divergence, applying differential geometry to neural genomics {% cite amari2016information %} {% cite arnold1989mathematical %}.

-## How can Ricci flow on latent manifolds model the progressive epistemic smoothing of neural offspring, and what does its solution reveal about alignment inheritance?
+✶ **How can Ricci flow on latent manifolds model the progressive epistemic smoothing of neural offspring, and what does its solution reveal about alignment inheritance?**

-Consider the latent manifold $\mathcal{M}^{(O)}$ of a neural offspring.
+➠ Consider the latent manifold $\mathcal{M}^{(O)}$ of a neural offspring.
 We model its epistemic evolution via the Ricci flow:

 $$
 \frac{\partial g_{\mu\nu}}{\partial t} = -2 \operatorname{Ric}_{\mu\nu}